oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 - Function overload

-where the Action or Function overload is bound with binding parameter type equal to the type of the first path expression, or the second path expression references
+where the Action or Function overload is bound with binding parameter type equal to or derived from the type of the first path expression, or the second path expression references
 - all overloads of an Action or
 - all overloads of a Function

-where the binding parameter is an instance or a collection of the given type.
+where the binding parameter is an instance or a collection of the type of the first path expression or of a type derived from that.

 These annotations override annotations targeting the action or function overloads directly.